 When on holiday, the search for extra 'sheltered' square metres and possibly a spare bedroom is paramount.
-Here are some tips on how to choose between an awning and a blind for your caravan and get the most out of it without having to spend a lot of time setting it up...
+Here are some tips on how to choose between an awning and a side awning for your caravan and get the most out of it without having to spend a lot of time setting it up...

 The awning: comfort on a budget